Every Game of Thrones Episode Ranked by Tomatometer

 For five and a half seasons, the series managed to stay entirely Fresh.
-Not every episode reached 100% on the Tomatometer, of course, but there were no Rotten episodes to be seen until “Unbowed, Unbent, Unbroken” (episode 6 of season 5).
-To date, it’s still the only Rotten episode — of course, how season 8 will fare remains to be seen.
-And you can be certain, we will update our ranking as each of the new season’s episodes are released and receive a score.
+Not every episode reached 100% on the Tomatometer, of course, but there were no Rotten episodes to be seen until “Unbowed, Unbent, Unbroken” (episode 6 of season 5), which was the only Rotten episode until May 2019, when two more episodes turned up Rotten.

-Season 3 currently boasts the most episodes in the top 10: four.
-Seasons 4 and 5 follow close behind, with two episodes earning 100% scores with more than 40 reviews each.
-Season 4 has the highest season-level score of any of the seven at 97% on the Tomatometer.
-While season 6 saw an episode average of 92% on the Tomatometer, “Book of the Stranger” (episode 4) wowed 63 critics, earning it a coveted spot in the top 10 of our ranking.
+Season 3 currently boasts the most episodes in the top 10: four episodes with 100% scores.
+Seasons 4 and 5 follow close behind, with two episodes earning perfect scores with more than 40 reviews each.
+Season 4 has the highest season-level score of any of the eight at 97% on the Tomatometer.
+While season 6 saw an episode average of 94% on the Tomatometer, “Book of the Stranger” (episode 4 of season 6) wowed 63 critics, earning it a 100% score and the coveted top spot in our ranking.

-Seasons 1 and 2 saw fairly high episodic scores (the average episode score back then was 97%), but that was back when approximately 20 critics were reviewing each episode.
+Seasons 1 and 2 saw fairly high episodic scores (the average score across their 20 episodes was 97%), but that was when approximately 20 critics were reviewing each episode.
 The number of weekly reviews practically doubled after season 3.
 Virtually every new season saw a jump in coverage; each year, approximately five new critics began covering Game of Thrones episodically.
 By the end of season 7, more than 60 critics covered the series week to week.
 For season 8, the number of critics weighing in each week rose to over 100.

 What was your favorite episode of Game of Thrones?
 Tell us in the comments.